 In accordance with its charter, the Audit Committee is directly responsible for the appointment, compensation (including the negotiation of audit fees), retention and oversight of the independent registered public accounting firm retained to audit the Company's consolidated financial statements.
 The Audit Committee has appointed Deloitte as the independent registered public accounting firm for the Company in 2023.
-Deloitte has served as our independent registered public accounting firm continuously since 1998.
+Deloitte has served as our independent registered public accounting firm for the Company in 2023.
+Deloitte has served as our independent registered public accounting firm for the Company in 2023.
+Deloitte has served as our independent registered public accounting firm for the Company in 2023.